bickfordb/gocoa/README.md

 	go test gocoa

+The package isn't yet go-gettable because there are crashers and missing fundamental types.
+Just download the zipfile and set a local GOPATH to the current working directory.
+I don't want you to put this code in your pkg directory, it's ready to play with, but not ready for work.

-The Objective-C runtime interface is settling down a bit as I become more familiar with the Go language, its capabilities and limitations.
-A problem with the Go linker isn't a showstopper, but requires some dancing around.
-I've also written some dumb code to get things working quickly.
-With a test framework in place, I can replace it.
+The Objective-C runtime interface I've defined is settling down now, but there are some details I want to consider before baking anything else in.

+A problem with the Go linker isn't a showstopper, but requires some dancing around with export names.
+I know that substantial changes to the linker are coming in a future Go version anyway, so a fix may be forthcoming besides.

 examples
 --------

-* HelloWorld.go demonstrates messaging and events between Go code and Interface Builder controls.
+* HelloWorld.go demonstrates messaging and events between Go code and Interface Builder controls
-* SimpleView.go (broken) displays a subclass NSView defined in Interface Builder and responds to drawRect: requests from NSApplication.
+* SimpleView.go displays a subclass NSView and responds to drawRect: requests from NSApplication
-* TableView.go displays and adds arbitrary data to a NSTableView defined in Interface Builder.
+* TableView.go displays and adds arbitrary data to a NSTableView defined in Interface Builder (broken)
-* Nibless.go defines its UI in code rather than using Interface Builder.
+* Nibless.go defines its UI in code rather than using Interface Builder

-...and what I really should be working on is getting an example using WebKit working.
-That's where Go's rubber meets the road.
+* WebKit? forthcoming...

 To run any of the examples use, for example: